[TOC]

 Democratizing AGI Development: A conversation about Artificial General Intelligence (AGI) unfolded, with

-voicing concerns about how larger entities with more resources could dominate AGI development, making it imperative that open source solutions keep pace.
-There was also discussion about the performance of commercial and open source models, with user@teknium
+@gabriel_symevoicing concerns about how larger entities with more resources could dominate AGI development, making it imperative that open source solutions keep pace.
+There was also discussion about the performance of commercial and open source models, with user@tekniumnoting that corporate attainment of AGI isnât inherently negative, provided they achieve it through research and not via regulatory advantages.

 â· #ask-about-llms (9 messagesđ„):